anishLearnsToCode/lemmatization/README.md

 wolves --> wolf
 ```

-We implement the lemmitizer using the Python __nltl__ package and apply it on a resume and compare the output with a
+We implement the lemmitizer using the Python __nltk__ package and apply it on a resume and compare the output with a
 stemmed form of the same resume.
 Further Analytics and discussion give a deep dive into advantages, disadvantages and
 uses cases of lemmitization.